 Philipp Mathmann is a "Jugend Musiziert" national prize winner and was a multiple prize winner at the international Giulio Perotti Singing Competition.
 He received scholarships to the Hochschule für Musik und Tanz in Cologne, the Musikhochschule in Detmold and the Studienstiftung des Deutschen Volkes.

-In the coming 2022/2023 season he will perform at the Berlin State Opera, the Beyreuth Festival, in Korea, at the Cologne Philharmonic concert hall and at the Sanssouci Music Festival in Potsdam, among others.